harry-geyer/web-host-mcu/README.md

 continually flash the MCU, but of course the backend of the API is completely different and would need to be implemented on both the fake_host and the real embedded application.

+Both the real, embedded webserver and the development webserver will host a single minified HTML file which reduces the number of requests to the server.

 License: see License file.